 As they have more friendships and social interactions, kids may need to vent about how those relationships are going.
 Be ready to listen to all the feelings, wishes, and disappointments that could arise.
 It may be tempting to ask about the other kid’s part, but be wary of letting it turn into gossip.
 Making assumptions, sharing only part of a story, and revealing private information are all forms of gossip, and it’s important to help our kids recognize it, avoid it, and actively discourage it.

-If you feel like some topics have gotten stale, you can change it up by soliciting their ideas for family vacations or excursions, discussing options to earn an allowance, or asking them to tell a great joke.
+If you feel like some topics have gotten stale, you can change them by soliciting their ideas for family vacations or excursions, discussing options to earn an allowance, or asking them to tell a great joke.
 Our kids want to relax and unwind at the end of the day, just like we do.
 If you encounter a hot button topic, table it during mealtime and revisit it when you can focus on whatever issue or concern brought on the big reaction.
 Your kids will appreciate that you want to listen—without pressuring them to dish it all out.

 - sensitive topics

-While all of these suggestions can help liven up your family dinner conversations, it’s perfectly fine to enjoy a meal in peace and quiet, too.
+While these suggestions can help liven up your family dinner conversations, it’s perfectly fine to enjoy a meal in peace and quiet, too.
 Sometimes the best way to connect is to simply be present, all together.
 Whether you’re yucking it up with your toddler, getting the daily rundown from your young child, or catching a glimpse of your big kid’s social scene, take pride in your commitment to being together as a family.
 Bon appétit!